 The aisle of their tented ceremony space was lined with red lanterns and the couple had a small platform built for their vows that was decorated with pillars topped with arrangements of greenery and hydrangea.

 Margaret's father, Edward Brennan, walked her down the aisle for the couple's adapted Catholic ceremony.
 "We included a reading from the Quran and a traditional Muslim prayer," the bride says, which was a way to honor her Catholic roots and the groom's Muslim faith.
 "We also had the priest read a traditional Irish blessing at the end of the ceremony."

 Following their vows, Margaret and Yado left their ceremony beneath a traditional sword arch made up of six of the groom's fellow Marines.
 Guests then moved to cocktail hour where an Arabic quartet played traditional music.
 "We planned on it being background music but the guests like it so much that an impromptu dance party broke out!" the bride says.

 Once inside the reception space, guests found their seating assignments printed on tented escort cards.
 A mix of round and square-shaped tables were topped with blue linens and decorated with green-and-white centerpieces that included hydrangeas and roses.

-Following their wedding, the newlyweds enjoyed a two-week long honeymoon that started with a safari in South Africa, stops in Cape Town and Johannesburg, and a week spent on the beach on the island of Mauritius and Seychelles.
-For couples on the brink of wedding planning, the bride has one piece of sage advice: "You should declare at least a two week moratorium on planning after you get engaged.
-Once you start planning the momentum in unrelenting."
+Following their wedding, the newlyweds enjoyed a two-week-long honeymoon that started with a safari in South Africa, stops in Cape Town and Johannesburg, and a week spent on the beach on the island of Mauritius and Seychelles.
+For couples on the brink of wedding planning, the bride has one piece of sage advice: "You should declare at least a two-week moratorium on planning after you get engaged.
+Once you start planning the momentum is unrelenting."

 Ceremony & Reception Venue: The Decatur House